cdhendy/proptech_dysfunction/README.md

 ## Technologies

 Jupyter notebooks and the Pandas data analysis library were used in the creation of this project.
-MCForecast Tools were also used to create expected probabilities over the course of 10 and 30 year projections.
-The Alpaca API was used for the current market prices of AGG and SPY.
+The Mapbox API was leveraged to display results of a price per square foot vs gross rent analysis.

 ---